TheRealAnonymous008/quartz/content/Games as Play.md

 	* *Games are not just plot, but activities that the player goes through.
 Hence, design what these activities are (the core mechanic) and fit them to the narrative context.*

 * *The space occupied by the game creates narrative* -- the characters are the game objects.
 The space is the context.
 The space patterns narrative experience over time for the player.

+* A **narrative descriptor** is any component that participates in the game's system of representation.
 * *Everything in a game is potentially a narrative descriptor*.
 Elements inside and outside of a game communicate a story.
 	* However, written descriptors for narrative are not always effective in creating a clear context for interaction, especially when they are disconnected from player interaction.
 	* Sometimes, narrative descriptors simply provide a more general narrative genre.
 	* They serve (1) to identify objects or events, and (2) to provide frameworks for interaction.

 * *Well designed games have many narrative descriptors to orient the player*.
 This is even if a player skips some of them.
+	* *Important*: Never assume the player will carefully examine every narrative descriptor.
+Make the story come alive through the gameplay itself.

 * *Representations in games do not exist in isolation from [[Games as Culture|culture]]*.
 Conventions exist in particular narrative [[Genre|genre]] that guide player expectations.
 	* As cultural representations, game narratives have two components: **fictive worlds** -- the narrative context; and **story events** - the actual game incidents within the world.
 	* *Fictive worlds and story events shape each other.*